evilpete/flipper_toolbox/README.md

 An Insteon device needs to be "paired" before it will accept command from andother device,  but there is no authenticaion.

-The easiest way to get the insteon node id/address of a pair is to run rtl_433
+The easiest way (for me) to get the insteon node id/address of a pair is to run rtl_433

 Example command:
 >rtl_433 -f 914.8M -s 2048k -R 159 -Y classic